8483/notes/topics/startupMarketingCopywriting.md

 # BIG IDEA Formula

 It takes a NORMAL idea (lots of competition, is boring) and turns it into something exciting, different and interesting.
-It's the "secret ingredient".
+It's the "secret ingredient" which makes the common seem novel.

 Everything is built around this concept.